-Conduct of members of the public at council or committee meetings
+29. Conduct of members of the public at Council or committee meetings

-- 29(1) A member of the public or the media or an employee other than the municipal manager or a departmental head attending a council or committee meeting may not- - (a) address the meeting at any time, unless he or she is a member of a deputation in terms of rule 48; - (b) obstruct the business of the meeting; - (c) make any interjections; - (d) make unwelcome suggestions, innuendoes, remarks or hints of a sexual nature, sexual advances, comments with sexual overtones, sex-related jokes or insults or unwelcome graphic comments of another person's body; - (e) encourage, engender, advocate or aggravate hatred, discrimination, exclusion, restriction, ridicule, contempt or preference based on colour, descent, race, ethnicity, gender or religion so as to cause harm, hostility, degradation, violence or which insult, degrade, defame or encourage abuse of any racial, ethnic, gender or religious group, through the uttering of words, whether in writing or orally, or the performance of deeds: - (f) use threaten, abusive or insulting language towards an employee or display any writing, sign or other visible presentation which is threatening, abusive or insulting which causes that employee harassment, alarm or distress due to any alleged, suspected or proven act, omission or statement by that employee in the exercise of any of his or her rights or the discharge of any of his or her duties so as to harass or cause or advocate unfair treatment of that employee; or - (g) make unwelcome or obscene gestures.
+- (1) A member of the public or the media or an employee other than the Municipal Manager or a departmental head attending a Council or committee meeting may not- - (a) address the meeting at any time, unless he or she is a member of a deputation in terms of rule 48; - (b) obstruct the business of the meeting; - (c) make any interjections; - (d) make unwelcome suggestions, innuendoes, remarks or hints of a sexual nature, sexual advances, comments with sexual overtones, sex-related jokes or insults or unwelcome graphic comments of another person's body; - (e) encourage, engender, advocate or aggravate hatred, discrimination, exclusion, restriction, ridicule, contempt or preference based on colour, descent, race, ethnicity, gender or religion so as to cause harm, hostility, degradation, violence or which insult, degrade, defame or encourage abuse of any racial, ethnic, gender or religious group, through the uttering of words, whether in writing or orally, or the performance of deeds; - (f) use threaten, abusive or insulting language towards an employee or display any writing, sign or other visible presentation which is threatening, abusive or insulting which causes that employee harassment, alarm or distress due to any alleged, suspected or proven act, omission or statement by that employee in the exercise of any of his or her rights or the discharge of any of his or her duties so as to harass or cause or advocate unfair treatment of that employee; or - (g) make unwelcome or obscene gestures. - (2) Whenever a meeting resolves to close its session or a part thereof any member of the public, media and employee must leave the meeting immediately and not return to that meeting until it resumes as a public meeting. - (3) A member of the public or media or an employee of the Council attending a Council or committee meeting is subject to the authority of the chairperson of the meeting. - (4) A member of the public or media or an employee of the Council attending a meeting of the Council or a committee, shall switch off any mobile phone she or he may have in her or his possession as soon as she or he enters the venue of the meeting and keep it switched off until such time as - - (a) she or he leaves the meeting; or - (b) the meeting adjourns.

-- (2) Whenever a meeting resolves to close its session or a part thereof any member of the public, media and employee must leave the meeting immediately and not return to that meeting until it resumes as a public meeting. - (3) A member of the public or media or an employee of the council attending a council or committee meeting is subject to the authority of the chairperson of the meeting. - (4) A member of the public or media or an employee of the council attending a meeting of the council or a committee, shall switch off any mobile phone she or he may have in her or his possession as soon as she or he enters the venue of the meeting and keep it switched off until such time as - - (a) she or he leaves the meeting; or - (b) the meeting adjourns. - (5) The member of public or the media or an employee of the council attending a meeting shall - (a) surrender any mobile phone that she or he has in her or his possession when attending the relevant meeting and which rings, to a chairperson at the meeting determined by the chairperson at the time at the meeting and collect same from the chairperson to whom she or he has submitted it after the conclusion of the meeting or when she or he leaves the meeting; or - (b) leave the meeting at the instruction of the chairperson at the time at the meeting if a mobile phone which is in her or his possession rings during the meeting.
+- (5) The member of public or the media or an employee of the Council attending a meeting shall - (a) surrender any mobile phone that she or he has in her or his possession when attending the relevant meeting and which rings, to a chairperson at the meeting determined by the chairperson at the time at the meeting and collect same from the chairperson to whom she or he has submitted it after the conclusion of the meeting or when she or he leaves the meeting; or - (b) leave the meeting at the instruction of the chairperson at the time at the meeting if a mobile phone which is in her or his possession rings during the meeting.

-Recording of proceedings at meetings
+30. Recording of proceedings at meetings

-30. Except for the purpose of writing the official minutes of a meeting by an employee, nobody may unless the express prior approval of the chairperson of a meeting had been obtained, make any recording, whether audio or visual or both audio and visual, of a meeting or any part thereof.
+Except for the purpose of writing the official minutes of a meeting by an employee, nobody may unless the express prior approval of the chairperson of a meeting had been obtained, make any recording, whether audio or visual or both audio and visual, of a meeting or any part thereof.
+The Speaker or chairperson, as the case may be, may grant or refuse such request in his/her sole discretion.

-Conduct of councillors during meetings
+31. Conduct of Councillors during meetings